 - Opportunities for personalized feedback from an experienced online facilitator (facilitated course)

 - Content that can be hosted in ETLO’s Moodle or exported to local compatible CMSs

 - Opportunities for customization based on local goals and needs

-- Optional graduate credit (additional fees apply)
+- Optional graduate credit for additional fee (facilitated course)

 Preview the Courses

 Preview each of ETLO's CCSS online courses by logging into ETLO's Moodle system with the username and password "etlocommoncore."
 This preview will provide you with access to the Course Details, Orientation, and Session One pages of the facilitated version of each course.
 You will also be able to view the overviews of the remaining sessions along with each course's syllabus and final project.